- What’s included in a CABN?

 - What is the cancellation policy?

-No refund can be given for non-arrival or unused nights.
+No refunds are given on cancelled bookings, non-arrival or unused nights.

 - Do you have a waitlist?